wsxqyy/tool/en_README.md

-# tool
+# en_README.md
+   Hello!
+This is an English readme file, this file is a robot translation, and there are some shortcomings.
+## admin SL log
   This is an open-source SCP: SL (SCP: Secret Laboratory) server admin log interpreter.
 You can open your admin log files through the web, allowing you to quickly analyze the logs.

 # Demo
 ## You can visit a demo website set up by Xueqiu Bqiu on GitHub for a quick experience: https://wsxqyy.github.io/tool/.
 After visiting the website, you will see the following: